Edools/edools-theme-cli/readme.md

 `serve` or `s`

-Creates a local server which observes for changes in your local files and upload the files to your sandbox url.
+Create a local server which observes for changes in your local files and upload the files to your sandbox url.

 `build` or `b`